aws-samples/aws-cdk-in-electron/README.md

       - cdk deploy
 ```

-There are 3 sample apps you can use to test this in the `apps` folder.
+There are four sample apps you can use to test this in the `apps` folder, each with a working `buildspec.yaml`.
 Zip the contents (not the folder) of the CDK project (without any locally installed node_modules or python env directories) and place the archive at the root of the `apps` directory, eg

 ```
 apps/